yusuff-fatorisa/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 #### `7-clock`
   - This file contains a `Bash Script` that displays time for 12 hours and 59 minutes.
 It displays `hours` from `0 to 12` and displays `minutes` from `1 to 59`.

+#### `8-for_ls`
+  - This file contains a `Bash Script` that displays the content of the current directory in a list format, where only the part of the name after the first dash is displayed.